FAIMS/burial-mounds-web/README.md

 Another option is to run the shell script *local\_jekyll\_build.sh* located at the root path of this project.

 [Back to TOC](#table-of-contents)

+## Getting Started

+This section will briefly discuss the process required to use this project to create a website.
+Please ensure that you have read the [prerequisites section](#prerequisites) and the [software prerequisites section](#software-prerequisites) before you continue with the following steps.

+1. Configuring the project such as the title of the project, the logo, navigation bar that appears at the top of the page.
+Refer to [configuration](#configuration) section for more information.
+2. Using the *record.html* located inside the *\_layouts* folder as a template, work through the file and change it according to your requirements.
+Refer to the [record page template](#record-page-template) section for more information.
+3. Auto generate record pages using the script provided.
+Refer to the [generating record pages](#generating-record-pages) section for more information.

 ## Configuration